 The UGA system uses a two-stage pressure reducing inlet to sample gases at atmospheric pressure.
-After the pressure is reduced to around 10-6 Torr, the gas stream is sent to a mass spectrometer (residual gas analyzer - RGA) which measures the concentration of each mass of interest.
+After the pressure is reduced to around

 The UGA Windows software provides a graphical user interface for complex graphing and data analysis.
 The software also allows remote control of the system's valves, heaters and pumps.